StackExchange/dnscontrol/documentation/provider/huaweicloud.md

 {% endcode %}

 ## Activation
-DNSControl depends on a standard [IAM User Access Key](https://support.huaweicloud.com/intl/en-us/usermanual-iam/iam_02_0003.html) with permission to list, create and update hosted zones.
+DNSControl depends on a standard [IAM User](https://support.huaweicloud.com/intl/en-us/usermanual-iam/iam_02_0003.html) with permission to list, create and update hosted zones.

 You can apply the `DNS FullAccess` policy however this includes access to many other areas.
 The minimum permissions required are as follows: